Edward M. Kennedy Institute for the United States Senate: The Senate Chamber

+The building houses the only full-scale reproduction of the United States Senate Chamber.

 Digital exhibits

-The exhibit halls feature technology-driven projected displays that immerse visitors in the history of the Senate through exhibits such as What is the Senate?, Traditions of the Senate, and People of the Senate.
-In addition, the halls include interactive exhibits, such as How a Bill Becomes a Law, where visitors work together to negotiate and select ice cream sundae toppings, vote on bills, override vetoes, and practice the skills needed to guide legislation through Congress.
+The exhibit halls feature technology-driven projected displays on the history of the Senate through exhibits such as What is the Senate?, Traditions of the Senate, and People of the Senate.

 Senator’s Office

 This exhibit features a full-scale replica of Senator Kennedy's Washington, D.C., office, where visitors, equipped with provided tablets, are able to explore the stories behind pieces of the collection.

 Public programs and special events

-The institute offers a series of public programs and special events hosted in Boston and Washington, D.C. on local and national issues.
-These programs are open to the public.

 Getting to the Point

 The Getting to the Point series convenes individuals with diverse perspectives to discuss current issues and the challenges the United States government is facing.
 Getting to the Point takes on various formats from town halls to keynote lectures and panel discussions, and showcases speakers from all walks of life.
-Since opening, the institute has hosted a variety of speakers ranging from Senate Majority Leader Mitch McConnell and Supreme Court Justice Stephen Breyer to the late Congressman John Lewis and Boston Red Sox Hall of Fame pitcher Pedro Martínez.
+Since opening, the institute has hosted speakers such as former Senate Majority Leader Mitch McConnell and late Congressman John Lewis.